Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs

-Defining the right-hand side as an operator $\mathbb{T}^{\gamma}$, it can be shown that $\mathbb{T}^{\gamma}$ is also a contraction, and thus admits a unique solution on the set of bounded measurable functions (as $\gamma$ can be discontinuous).
-Furthermore, the solution is $J_{\beta}(c,\ct,\gamma)$.
-We refer to this equation as the discounted cost Bellman consistency equation for $\gamma$ (see Section 1.1.2, \cite{agarwal21}). \end{remark}
+The operator $\mathbb{T}_{\beta}^{\gamma}$ is a contraction and therefore admits a unique solution in the space of bounded measurable functions (since $\gamma$ need not be continuous).
+The solution is $J_{\beta}(c,\ct,\gamma)$.
+We refer to this equation as the \emph{discounted-cost Bellman consistency equation} for $\gamma$. \end{remark}

-For the average cost criterion, we present two additional sets of assumptions, each sufficient to guarantee the validity of the Average Cost Optimality Equation (ACOE).
-These assumptions are utilized in different parts of our analysis, depending on the specific setting.
+For the average-cost criterion, we introduce two additional sets of assumptions, each sufficient to ensure the validity of the Average Cost Optimality Equation (ACOE).